CultivateHQ/cultivateHQ.com/source/posts/2016-09-19-lean-ux-in-the-enterprise-is-hard.html.md

       </td>
       <td>
         <p>
-        You often can’t pick your team, they are assigned and changed in and out.
+         Often you can’t pick your team, they are assigned and changed in and out.
+Worse still people are promoted to a role without the skills or experience to deliver.
         </p>
       </td>
     </tr>